BDC Hamburger Icon

 What happens if bank reconciliation doesn’t balance?

 If the balance on your bank account statement doesn’t match the balance in your records, it could be for a number of reasons.
-Most often, it’s a result of bank fees that the bank doesn’t notify you about until your statement comes, or it’s an internal mistake.
+Typically it’s a result of bank fees the bank doesn’t notify you about until your statement comes, or it’s an internal mistake.

-For example, this could be caused by transactions that were not entered or were put in incorrectly.
+It could, for example, be caused by transactions that were not entered or were input incorrectly.
 What you should do in response depends on the nature of the error and the risk to your business.

-These are some of the most common factors that throw off a reconciliation and how to deal with them:
+Below are some of the most common factors that throw off a reconciliation and how to deal with them.

 • Uncashed checks: You may need to remind payees to cash your checks.